 Obviously, getting your debt under control and negotiating a debt settlement arrangement are both easier before your creditor files a lawsuit against you.
 Timely and proper responses to all creditor communications and finding the right professional assistance may help you avoid a lawsuit entirely.
 Even after a lawsuit has been filed, though, it’s still possible to settle your credit card debt.
-Some essential actions for making this happen include responding promptly to the summons and complaint, informing you of the lawsuit, and, if possible, hiring an attorney.
+Some essential actions for making this happen include responding promptly to the summons and complaint (which inform you of the lawsuit) and, if possible, hiring an attorney.

 This article will describe what leads up to a lawsuit over credit card debt, what happens when such a lawsuit is filed, and what actions you can take at each stage to avoid suffering more than you have to.